Reading Day approved for Nov. 4

 Purdue approved Nov.
 4 as an optional Reading Day to give instructors and students the chance for a brief respite from classes, according to a Purdue News release issued Tuesday afternoon.

-The University Senate passed a recommendation for the Reading Day during its meeting Monday, and also approved extension of the deadlines for students to withdraw from a course or select a Pass/Not Pass option for fall courses.
+The University Senate passed a recommendation for the Reading Day during its meeting Monday and approved an extension of the deadlines for students to withdraw from or select a Pass/Not Pass option for fall courses.

+Though the Pass/Not Pass option deadline has been extended from Oct.
+26 to Dec.
+4, Registrar Keith Gehres said the process of requesting Pass/Not Pass classification will remain the same and will still require approval from the instructor, adviser and department head.

-Instructors are encouraged to opt in to the Reading Day if at all possible, the release reads, and should communicate early to students if and how their class will participate.
-Campus will remain open, and students are expected to remain on campus.
+Instructors are encouraged to implement the Reading Day if at all possible, the release reads, and should communicate early to students if and how their class will participate.
+Campus will remain open, and students are expected to remain on campus on Nov.
+4.

+Senate Chair Deb Nichols said the University’s approval for the Reading Day matches the University Senate’s recommendation and that professors should notify students if their class will be participating.

-Purdue Student Government President Assata Gilmore initially started a change.org petition for the Reading Day.
+Purdue Student Government President Assata Gilmore initially created a Change.org petition for the Reading Day.

-Though she was disappointed it isn't mandatory, Gilmore called it "a huge win for students."
+Though she said she was disappointed the break isn’t mandatory, Gilmore called it “a huge win for students.”

 “The optional component, I recognize why it was done,” she said, “but I’m hoping that professors take this measure seriously.”